MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-deploy-with-m365apps.md

 Administrators will be able exclude installing new Teams with their Micrososft 365 Apps deployment if they choose.

 >[!Important]
->If the classic Teams app is already installed on a device, the Microsoft 365 Apps deployment will install new Teams alongside classic Teams.
-The classic Teams installation will not be be changed.
+>If the classic Teams app is already installed, the Microsoft 365 Apps deployment will install new Teams alongside classic Teams on the device.
+The classic Teams installation will not change.

 ## Is the new Teams available for my organization?